Last Updated on

 - If your goal timeframe is long, the compounding effect will help you save a lot more because you can take more risk over a longer timeframe.

-To put it another way: You get hit twice as hard if you fail to plan ahead and get rewarded twice as much if you can look ahead.
+To put it another way: You get hit twice as hard if you fail to plan and get rewarded twice as much if you can look ahead.